yongchao/motrpac_rnaseq/MOP_details.md

 ```
 # E Compile important metrics from the MultiQC output and other log files
 The R script [qc.R](bin/qc.R) collects all of the important the QC metrics from multiQC output and other log files.
 All of the metrics have been saved
-into the file `qc_info.txt` after the pipeline finishes.
+into the file `qc_info.csv` after the pipeline finishes.

-## E.1 fastq metrics (raw and trimmed), collected from pre-alignment QC (see section C.5).
+## E.1 fastq metrics (raw and trimmed), collected from pre-alignment (see section C).
 For paired ends fastq files, the metrics has been averaged between the two files to get a single metric.
+Most qc metrics are extracted directly from Section 3.5 unless indicated otherwise.
 * reads_raw: number of reads in raw fastq files (in folder `fastq_raw`)
+* %adapter_contained: % of reads with the adapters contained (extracted from the cutadapt log file)
 * %trimmed: % trimmed reads
 * %trimmed_bases: % trimmed bases
 * reads: number of reads in the main fastq files (in folder `fastq_trim` when trimmed or in folder `fastq` when no trimming)